geekshow/TSDZ2-Smart-EBike-1/README.md

 This repository is updated by mbrusa.

-This fork is based on the v0.20 adaption for stock tongsheng displays of mbrusa, published at [jobike.it.](http://www.jobike.it/forum/topic.asp?TOPIC_ID=76426&whichpage=61).
+This fork is based on the v0.20beta1 adapted for stock tongsheng displays, published at [jobike.it.](http://www.jobike.it/forum/topic.asp?TOPIC_ID=76426&whichpage=61).

 See the [wiki](https://github.com/emmebrusa/TSDZ2-Smart-EBike-1/wiki) for instructions